ameba23/lowtechnetwork/docs/alternative_energy.md

 battery itself which will be damaged by discharging it, not the appliances you attach.

 Often batteries can be improved simply by adding distilled water.
+Open the caps and if you are able to see the tops of the lead plates, you need to add water.
+Clean rain water can be used if you dont want to buy distilled water.
 Batteries which appear sealed can often be opened by forcing open a plastic panel to reveal little lids to the individual cells.

 Old lead-acid batteries which will no longer hold a charge can be often rejuvinated by pulse charging them to de-sulphate the cells, provided they have not shorted out as a result of a buildup of lead deposits in the bottom of the battery.
+There are many designs for pulse chargers available.
+A simpler method is to connect the battery directly to a solar panel to give it a burst of power to desulphate the cells.
+This should be done with much caution, in best case outdoors, because of the flammable gas which the battery gives off, and of course do not leave the panel connected after dark!

 As a last resort, it is possible to use old car batteries which no longer will charge to 12v (which you often find discarded) as 9v